Published on Thursday 12 December 2013 03:16

 Honda is nothing if not realistic about customer requirements, which is why this fourth generation CR-V, built in Swindon and now offering more space, efficiency and better quality doesn't deviate too far from the script that found five million customers around the world.
 Why mess with a winning formula?

 There are some quite fundamental changes to this generation CR-V's oily bits.
-The big one is that you can now buy a CR-V in either front or all-wheel drive with the 2.0-litre 155PS i-VTEC petrol engine while the flagship 2.2-litre 150PS i-DTEC diesel unit continues sending drive to each corner.
+The big one is that you can now buy a CR-V in either front or all-wheel drive with the 2.0-litre 155PS i-VTEC petrol engine.
+Go for the base 1.6-litre diesel and it's 2WD only, while the pokier 2.0-litre diesel is 4WD only.
 A very clever electrically assisted power steering works in concert with the car's stability control system to initiate counter steering in the event of a skid, so as to prompt the driver to steer in the right direction.

 Honda's development team undertook a test programme on European roads to improve the CR-V's ride quality without compromising its car-like handling or high-speed stability.
 The strut front and multi-link rear suspension has been upgraded with a 10 per cent increase in damper rates all round, while an increase in the body's rigidity allows the suspension to operate more effectively.
 Care has also been taken to achieve a significant reduction in the engine and road noise entering the cabin.
 Sound insulation material has been applied to the floorpan below the passenger compartment, while sound absorption material has been fitted to the rear door, rear wheel arches, door frames, front bulkhead and bonnet.
 The doors now also feature a double seal.
 The net result is a 3dB reduction in cabin noise compared to the outgoing car.